 Home Fire Stove opened in 1979 in response to the rapid inflation in energy costs.
 Since that time they have grown to be the largest volume hearth products retailer in Oregon, and one of the largest in the nation.
 They carry a complete selection of hearth products, including wood, pellet and gas-fueled, stoves, inserts and fireplaces.
 In addition, They offer complete installation and service.
 Quality products, expert service, nice people, fair prices and their commitment to safety and customer satisfaction have made Home Fire Stove successful in earning repeat business.

-Each of the categories has several products, so we built the site so a user can explore the main areas quickly but each section reveals more as you delve deeper.
+Each of the categories has several products, so we built the site so a user could explore the main areas quickly but each section reveals more as you delve deeper.
 This keeps the pages cleaner and the information relevant to what the user is asking for, resulting in a great user experience.

 Ezell Stephens had the raw materials for a great brand: A story, an amazing product, and a superstar endorsement.
 But just as the right ingredients have to be put together for the perfect meal, the right insights and game plan has to come together for a long-term winning brand strategy.

 We refreshed the brand and created a website that matched the updated message.
 Even a company with a great product and reputation fails to thrive with inconsistent branding and messaging.